chicobaptista/educhain-chaincode/README.md

 The solution consists of three basic layers:
 * Client Application
 * Web RESTful API
-* Blockchain and chaincode
+* Blockchain and chaincode (Hyperledger Fabric)

 ## How it works
 The following use cases are to be implemented
-- Create, Read, Update and Delete Users
+- [x] Create, Read, Update and Delete Users
-- Read User's Certification details
+- [x] Read User's Certification details
-- Create, Read, Update and Delete Courses
+- [x] Create, Read, Update and Delete Courses
-- Enroll and Disenroll Users on Course
+- [x] Enroll and Disenroll Users on Course
-- Instructor Emits a Certification for a User enrolled on a Course
+- [ ] Instructor Emits a Certification for a User enrolled on a Course
-- Validate Certification's details with Student, Instructor and Course details
+- [ ] Validate Certification's details with Student, Instructor and Course details

 The Client Application serves as a presentation layer and as an User Interface to trigger the deseired actions.
 The Web API serves as a middleware connecting directly to the blockchain peer and serving the results back to the Client App.
 The chaincode itself executes all the logic and persistence of the solution.

 ## How to build and deploy
-All layers use Typescript/Node.js as a common language, so in each relevant directory, install all dependencies with
+All layers use Typescript/Node.js as a common language, so in each relevant directory, install all dependencies with:
 ``` bash
 yarn
 ```
-and run each layer indenpendently
+and run each layer independently:

 ### Client App
 ``` bash